apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </tr>
 </thead>
 <tbody><tr><td><p>&#34;BestEffortParallel&#34;</p></td>
-<td><p>BestEffortParallelStrategy indicates that the replicas are updated in parallel, with the operator making
+<td><p>BestEffortParallelConcurrency indicates that the replicas are updated in parallel, with the operator making
 a best-effort attempt to update as many replicas as possible concurrently while maintaining the component&rsquo;s availability.
 Unlike the <code>Parallel</code> strategy, the <code>BestEffortParallel</code> strategy aims to ensure that a minimum number